-2.5.
-Alternative C - Modified Proposed RLMP Alternative
+2.5 Alternative C - Modified Proposed RLMP Alternative

-Alternative C would be substantially the same as Alternative B except that fewer parcels would be identified for potential new development under Alternative B.

-Alternative C would be substantially similar to Alternative B except that TVA would not revise the allocations of parcels 2, 3, and 74 and a portion of parcel 44.
-These parcels would remain in the allocation identified and approved in the 2000 Tellico RLMP.
+Alternative C would be substantially the same as Alternative B except fewer parcels would be identified for potential new development.
+TVA would not revise the allocations of parcels 2, 3, and 74 and a portion of parcel 44, as it proposes to do under Alternative B. These parcels would remain in the allocation identified and approved in the 2000 Tellico RLMP.
+This alternative would revise 101 parcel allocations affecting approximately 1,974.0 acres (15.4%) of the 12,787.6 acres of TVA-managed public lands on Tellico Reservoir.

-Under Alternative C, parcels 2, 3, and 74 (proposed under Alternative B for reallocation to Zone 6 (Developed Recreation)) would be allocated to various zones according to the 2000 Tellico RLMP.
-As shown in Table 2.3 below, parcel 2 would be allocated to Zone 7 (Shoreline Access), parcels 3 and 74 would be allocated to Zone 4 (Natural Resource Conservation).
+Under Alternative C, parcels 2, 3, and 74 (proposed under Alternative B for reallocation to Zone 6 (Developed Recreation)) would continue to be allocated to various zones according to the 2000 Tellico RLMP.
+As shown in Table 2.3 below, parcel 2 would continue to be allocated to Zone 7 (Shoreline Access) and parcels 3 and 74 would continue to be allocated to Zone 4 (Natural Resource Conservation).

-Due to an existing safety harbor, parcel 44 is proposed for reallocation to Zone 2 under both Alternatives B and C. Additionally, a portion of the parcel that is currently allocated for industrial is proposed to remain allocated as industrial under both Alternatives B and C. However, two sections of the parcel, 34.63 acres in total, are proposed for reallocation to Zone 4 (Natural Resource Conservation) and Zone 6 (Developed Recreation) under Alternative B. Under Alternative C, these two sections would remain as currently allocated, Zone 5 (Industrial).
+Due to an existing safety harbor, parcel 44 is proposed for reallocation to Zone 2 under both Alternatives B and C. Additionally, a portion of the parcel that is currently allocated for industrial is proposed to remain allocated as industrial under both Alternatives B and C. However, two sections of the parcel, 64.06 acres in total, are proposed for reallocation to Zone 4 (Natural Resource Conservation) and Zone 6 (Developed Recreation) under Alternative B. Under Alternative C, these two sections would remain as currently allocated, Zone 5 (Industrial).